FabianVegaA/qiqe/doc/README.md

 - `concat`: Concatenate two strings
 - `show`: It converts a value to a string
-- `length`: It returns the length of a string
+- `length`: It returns the length of a string.
 If the argument is not a string, it uses show to convert it to a string.

 ```qiqe
 concat "Hello" " World!" # Returns "Hello World!"